Imago

 ADVERTISEMENT

 The Garage Playbook hailed the Dallas Stars’ blue line veteran as “one of the NHL’s best!” as it noted its excitement to see Heiskanen’s back in his natural habitat.
-The 25-year-old Finn missed the inaugural 4 Nations Face-Off and had to sit out the remainder of the regular season since January 28.
-With him back in the fold, Dallas head coach Pete DeBoer will have a major boost in confidence, especially with the stakes being higher than ever.
+The 25-year-old Finn missed the inaugural 4 Nations Face-Off and had to sit out the remainder of the regular season since January 28, when a big hit from the Golden Knights’ Mark Stone left his with a knee injury.
+Now with him back in the fold, Dallas head coach Pete DeBoer will have a major boost in confidence, especially with the stakes being higher than ever.

-Since his injury, the Suomi missed 32 regular season and 10 playoff games.
+Since his injury, the Fin missed 32 regular-season and 10 playoff games.
 Before being forced to the sidelines, Miro had amassed 25 points (five goals, 20 assists) in his 50 games in his seventh season with the Dallas Stars.
-Heiskanen also boasts 65 points in 81 career playoff games, underscoring his prolific skill when it comes to guarding the fort for the squad.
+More importantly for Dallas, Heiskanen is a skater who is used to setting the playoffs stage on fire, having scored 61 points in 85 career playoff games.
+That being said, it looks like DeBoer is erring on the side of caution with the defenseman.

 The Stars’ coach went with 11 forwards and 7 defensemen for Game 4 (as compared to the usual 12 forwards and 6 defensemen) against the Jets.
 That would make it seem like the Dallas coach is focused on ensuring that his star defender doesn’t have to pull too much weight on his first day back at the office.
 But his colleagues are confident: the Finnish hockey star won’t be fazed.
-“Best defenseman in the NHL in my opinion,” the Dallas Stars’ goalie Jake Oettinger said of Miro before today’s game.
+In fact, the Stars’ goalie Jake Oettinger, who’s glad to have the Fin in front of him, went so far as to say that Heiskanen is “Best defenseman in the NHL in my opinion.”

 However, while Heiskanen’s absence did hit hard, it’s not like the Dallas Stars looked too shabby without him either.